lijcheng/LijunLab/README.md

 - CyTOF is a variation of flow cytometry in which antibodies are labeled with heavy metal ion tags rather than fluorochromes.
 - A new tool Deep learning with Graphical clustering, called DGCyTOF, is developped to identify new cell population by CyTOF big data analysis.

-#### A novelty biclustering method based on empirical bayesian (Bi-EB) algorithm[Bi-EB](https://github.com/lijcheng12/Bi-EB)
+#### [Bi-EB](https://github.com/lijcheng12/Bi-EB),biclustering method based on empirical bayesian
 - The genome molecular features shared between cell lines and tumors give us insight into discovering potential drug targets for cancer patients.
 - Our previous studies demonstrate that these important drug targets in breast cancer, ESR1, PGR, HER2, EGFR, and AR have a high similarity in mRNA and protein variation in both tumors and cell lines [1-2].
-- Based on previous studies, we developed a biclustering method based on empirical bayesian (Bi-EB), to detect the local pattern of integrated omics data both in cancer cells and tumors.
+- Based on the evidence, we developed a biclustering method based on empirical bayesian (Bi-EB), to detect the local pattern of integrated omics data both in cancer cells and tumors.
 We adopt a data driven statistics strategy by using Expected-Maximum (EM) algorithm to extract the foreground bicluster pattern from its background noise data in an iterative search.
 Our novel Bi-EB statistical model has better chance to detect co-current patterns of gene and protein expression variation than the existing biclustering algorithms and seek the drug targets’ co-regulated modules.
 ##### [1] Jiang GL, Zhang SJ, Yazdanparast A, Li M, Vikram Pawar A, Liu YL, Inavolu SM, Cheng LJ.
 Comprehensive comparison of molecular portraits between cell lines and tumors in breast cancer.
 BMC genomics, 2016, 17(7), 281-301. <p>
 ##### [2] Yazdanparast A, Li L, Radovich M, Cheng LJ.
 Signal translational efficiency between mRNA expression and antibody-based protein expression for breast cancer and its subtypes from cell lines to tissue.
 International Journal of Computational Biology and Drug Design , 2018, 11 (1-2), 67-89.